afneville/docs/unix/shell.md

 title: Shell Scripting
 ---

+A Shell script is a program that is executed by a shell.
+Shells operate as command line interpreters; scripts are an automated method of issuing sequential commands to a shell.
+Shell scripts are plain text files and are not compiled before they are executed.
+They must, however, have their executable bit set.

 # Shebang

 If a plain text file is executed as a command and the first line begins